Staffordshire University students can access mental wellbeing and counselling support via one combined Student Wellbeing service.

-We all experience problems and difficulties that affect our mental wellbeing and as a student, you may well find yourself experiencing such difficulties.
-These difficulties might be related to issues and events at university or they might be connected to previous experiences or issues in your personal life.
-Counselling offers the opportunity to talk to someone in a supportive setting, hopefully enabling you to find ways of managing or overcoming your difficulties, so that you can fulfil your potential in your studies and enjoy your time here at Staffordshire University.
+We all experience problems and difficulties that affect our mental wellbeing and as a student, you may well find yourself experiencing some of these.
+These might be related to issues and events at university or they might be connected to previous experiences or issues in your personal life.
+Some examples of the sorts of things you might be affected by are: Relationships (with friends, partners or family); Self-harm: Eating difficulties; Study problems; Loneliness; Suicidal thoughts; Depression; Self-confidence; Sexuality; Bereavement; Anxiety; Gender; Addiction; Cultural issues; and Self-esteem.

 If you're finding it difficult to engage with your studies or struggling to cope more generally with any of these types of issues, you can access support through our Student Wellbeing service.
 To access support and arrange an appointment, simply fill in the online form by clicking the link below.
 You can use this form to access a range of support available within the University, depending on your need, including our Student Wellbeing service.